 New FTC Phone Scams

-Consumers know The Federal Trade Commission as the independent government agency that tracks and prosecutes scammers.
+Consumers know the Federal Trade Commission as the government agency that tracks and prosecutes scammers and protects consumers.
 The agency was created in 1914 to protect consumers and prevent forced business monopolies.

 The New Scams